markabrahams/node-net-snmp/README.md

 While this call registers the provider to the MIB, it does not alter the MIB tree.

+## mib.registerProviders ( [definitions] )

+Convenience method to register an array of providers in one call.
+Simply calls `registerProvider()` for each provider definition in the array.

 ## mib.unregisterProvider (name)

 Unregisters a provider from the MIB.
 This also deletes all MIB nodes from the provider's `oid` down